hashicorp/terraform-aws-consul/README.md

 [![Maintained by Gruntwork.io](https://img.shields.io/badge/maintained%20by-gruntwork.io-%235849a6.svg)](https://gruntwork.io/?ref=repo_aws_consul)
 # Consul AWS Module

-This repo contains a Module for how to deploy a [Consul](https://www.consul.io/) cluster on [AWS](https://aws.amazon.com/) using [Terraform](https://www.terraform.io/).
+This repo contains a set of modules in the [modules folder](https://github.com/hashicorp/terraform-aws-consul/tree/master/modules) for deploying a [Consul](https://www.consul.io/) cluster on
+[AWS](https://aws.amazon.com/) using [Terraform](https://www.terraform.io/).
 Consul is a distributed, highly-available tool that you can use for service discovery and key/value storage.
 A Consul cluster typically includes a small number of server nodes, which are responsible for being part of the [consensus